jfairbank/blog/about.md

 title: About Me
 description: Ruby and JavaScript Web Developer Jeremy Fairbank
 tags: [about, programming, web development, ruby developer, javascript developer]
-modified: 9-9-2013
+modified: 11-19-2014
-comments: true
+comments: false
 image:
   feature: hawaii-2.jpg
   credit: Jeremy Fairbank
   creditlink: http://jfairbank.github.io
 ---

-Hi, my name is Jeremy Fairbank.
-I am a software developer with a primary focus on the web.
-I really like Ruby and JavaScript, but I know my way around many other languages too.
-I work for a manufacturing company as the IT manager and sole developer.
-I like to build modular, scaleable applications with plenty of abstraction to keep things DRY.
+Hi, my name is Jeremy Fairbank, and I am a web developer.
+I enjoy working with Ruby and JavaScript, but I know my way around other languages.
+I work remotely on [SimplyBuilt](http://www.simplybuilt.com) for an awesome company called Push ([pushagency.io](http://pushagency.io)).
+I like to build modular, scalable applications with reasonable abstraction to keep things DRY.

 ## Non Work

-Outside of work I am a husband to my beautiful wife and a father to my newborn son.
+Outside of work I am a husband to my beautiful wife and a father to my son.
 I play guitar and sing at my church and believe I would be pretty messed up without the grace of God every day.
 I dabble in some photography and really enjoy jazz and chill electronic music.

 ## Say Hello